 The dialogue between and synthesis of Buddhism and Psychotherapy stretches for nearly a century: beginning with the work of figures such as D. T. Suzuki, Erich Fromm, and C. G. Jung in Depth Psychology; extending to the work of Ken Wilbur and Transpersonal Psychology; Marsha Linehan and Dialectical Behavioral Therapy; and most recently the explosion in Secular Mindfulness initiated by Jon Kabat-Zinn and Mindfulness-Based Stress Reduction.

-In this online half-day workshop on the Secular and Religious in Buddhism and Psychotherapy, Rev. Dr. Mark Unno, an ordained Shin Buddhist priest with a dual Pure Land and Zen Buddhist practice background and Professor of Buddhism at the University of Oregon; and Dr. Polly Young-Eisendrath, psychotherapist, author of twenty books, a therapist in Analytical Psychology, Mindfulness Teacher with many decades of experience in Tibetan, Zen, and Vipassana Buddhist practice, and creator of Dialogue Therapy and Real Dialogue, will offer a three part lecture-dialogue-practice experience.
+In this online half-day program on the Secular and Religious in Buddhism and Psychotherapy, Rev. Dr. Mark Unno, an ordained Shin Buddhist priest with a dual Pure Land and Zen Buddhist practice background and Professor of Buddhism at the University of Oregon; and Dr. Polly Young-Eisendrath, psychotherapist, author of twenty books, a therapist in Analytical Psychology, Mindfulness Teacher with many decades of experience in Tibetan, Zen, and Vipassana Buddhist practice, and creator of Dialogue Therapy and Real Dialogue, will offer a three part lecture-dialogue-practice experience.

 First, each will make presentations on the philosophical and psychological implications of the religious and secular in terms of the practice of Buddhism and psychotherapy, respectively.
 Second, they will each lead a practice session related to their presentations.
 Third, they will engage in dialogue followed by open question-and-answer with participants.